ggeop/Bayes-Naives-Classifier/README.md

 ```

-Recalculate your matrix of probabilities that you computed in previous step to incorporate additive smoothing.
+Recalculate the matrix of probabilities that we computed in previous step to incorporate additive smoothing.

 ```
 #Calculate again the propabilities